 - Pay cash.
 The last thing you want in January is holiday debt.
 Paying cash will ensure you stay on budget and only spend what you can, when you can.

 - Plan a budget-friendly menu.
 Watch for sales on food items you'll need to make your feast and try to avoid adding anything to the menu that isn't already on the list.
-Yeah, sure, a bowl of fancy nuts in the living room would be nice, but it's totally unnecessary, not to mention fattening and appetite-ruining.
+Yeah, sure, a bowl of fancy nuts in the living room would be nice, but it's totally unnecessary, not to mention appetite-ruining.